 Maybe multiplying by 12 made you realize that your bi-monthly Starbucks habit isn’t actually going to break the bank.
 Before you set out to do any major or minor retooling of your budget, make sure you identify its strengths.

-It’s true that there are going to be some parts of your budget that you might not love, but you have to accept.
+It’s true there are going to be some parts of your budget you might not love, but you have to accept.
 Things like rent, mortgages, insurance premiums, and property tax payments are never going to fill you with joy.
 But you have to accept the necessity of them.